ISSN: 1478 - 1840

 Published from: 2002

-Frequency: 3 issues per volume (February, June and November)
+Frequency: Two issues per volume (spring and autumn)

 The Scottish Journal of Residential Child Care is a peer-reviewed, open access e-journal which aims to provide a rich forum for debate and dissemination about the topical issues in residential child care research, policy and practice.